scottstav/scotty.dance/content/post/coursework.md

 +++

 # Group Theory and Error Control Codes
-Tasked with finding a practical application of group thoery, I chose to do a brief exploration.
+Tasked with finding a practical application of group thoery, I chose to do a brief exploration of error-control codes.

 [write-up]({{< ref "#write-up" >}})